sprague252/SVSoundAnalysis/README.md

 * Sound Analysis-Static Figures.ipynb - Jupyter notebook that demonstrates sound analysis using Matplotlib to produce static figures.

-* requirements.txt - List of additional packages to install when this project is imported into *Azure Notebooks*.
-Azure Notebooks reads this file and installs these packages automatically.
+* requirements.txt - List of additional packages to install when this project is imported into *Binder* (see below), which reads this file and installs these packages automatically.

 ## Running Code